PySimpleGUI/PySimpleGUI/readme.md

 ## Supports both Python 2.7 & 3 when using tkinter

 ## Supports both PySide2 and PyQt5 (limited support)

-## PySimpleGUI source code can run either on Qt, tkinter, WxPython, Web (Remi) by changing only the import statement
+## Effortlessly move across tkinter, Qt, WxPython, and the Web (Remi) by changing only the import statement

-## The only we
+## The *only* way to write both desktop and web based GUIs at the same time